JaredCaprio/relink/NOTES.md

 ## September 16th, 2023

 - Added space after semicolon in word definitions on the dictionary page by adding a helper function on the server.

+## April ~9th, 2024

+- Hosted server on Google app engine.
+Moved front end and jieba to Vercel.
+- Removed stats page from sidebar (adding rework it without using D3.js)

+## April 14th, 2024

+- Started working on adding sorting options on word list and reading list pages